d4niee/MERN-Todo-App/README.md

 ## Getting started

-You can either run this application by setting up your local MongoDB database or you can just run the with docker
+You can either run this application by setting up your local MongoDB database, or you can run the Application with Docker Compose

 ### Run Application Locally